ADHD

 ADHD Right to Choose waiting times: what to realistically expect

 Waiting times via Right to Choose vary by provider and change regularly.
-Many providers are currently quoting waiting times of between four and twelve months for an initial assessment — significantly shorter than local NHS pathways, but not instant.
+Many providers currently quote four to twelve months for an initial assessment: significantly shorter than local NHS pathways, but not instant.
+Check each provider's website directly, as most publish current waiting times.

 What to do if your GP refuses Right to Choose